-Bad weather or other emergency situation can happen at any time.
-And with any change or problem that life throws at you, it’s important to be prepared beforehand!
+Bad weather or other emergency situations can happen at any time.
+With any change or problem that life throws at you, it’s important to be prepared beforehand!

-In our last blog we talked about the food and drink products that you should stockpile in case of a weather related emergency.
-These things are critical to have on hand and important that they are stored in a safe, dry place.
-Thanks to your dependable Cook building, that’s no problem!
+In this blog we talked about the food and drink products you should stockpile in case of an emergency.
+These things are critical to have on hand and it's important they are stored in a safe, dry place, such as a Cook storage shed.

-But there are other critical things to stock-up on prior to a weather related incident.
-Here are the non-food items that we recommend adding to your emergency stockpile.
+But there are other critical things to stock up on prior to an emergency or weather related incident.
+Here are the non-food items we recommend adding to your emergency kit.

 Everyone most likely has a bunch of flashlights in various sizes scattered in drawers and closets around their home.
-But it’s important to know exactly where they are during a weather emergency or power outage.
+But it’s important to know exactly where they are during a power outage.
 Without light, it’s easy for injuries to happen just trying to get around your dark home.

-Gather up your flashlights, check to see that they are in working order and have fresh batteries and place them in one central location.
-You also might want to invest in a crank flashlight that is powered by just your elbow grease!
+Gather up your flashlights, check to see that they are in working order with fresh batteries then place one in each room.
+You also might want to invest in a crank flashlight powered by just your elbow grease!
 Or unscented candles and matches provide another cheaper lighting alternative.

 That leads us to the necessity to stockpile spare batteries to power a variety of items in case a prolonged power outage happens in your area.
 Make sure you have on hand a variety of sizes (AA and AAA are the most common) but try to have a least one replacement for each size.
 Don’t forget the small round batteries that power watches, hearing aids and other important things.